-The HRC-S, when used in this mode, provides about a 6 x 30 arcmin field of view.
+The HRC-S, when used in this mode, provides about a 6 arcmin $\times$ 30 arcmin field of view.
+Note that the lower discriminator trigger is set higher in this mode and, due to gain decline, it will also result in reduced count rates by as much as 50%.